Dumitru Gheorghiu

-Dumitru Gheorghiu (14 December 1904 – date of death unknown) was a Romanian bobsledder who competed in the 1930s.
+Dumitru Gheorghiu (14 December 1904 – 19 January 1976) was a Romanian bobsledder who competed in the 1930s.
 He won a silver medal in the four-man event at the 1934 FIBT World Championships in Garmisch-Partenkirchen, Germany.

 At the 1936 Winter Olympics in Garmisch-Partenkirchen, Gheorgiu finished 16th in the two-man event and did not finish in the four-man event.